 The study area falls within the Matzikama Biodiversity Network.
-Map 4 below shows that the proposed mining site protrudes significantly into a mapped critical biodiversity area (CBA), while the kilns site is located inside an ecological support area (ESA).
-The CBA comprises a wide east-west linking ecological corridor associated with the Widou River.
+Map 4 below shows that the proposed mining site on the northern side of a mapped critical biodiversity area (CBA), with the kilns site located inside an ecological support area (ESA).
+Please note that these maps are produced at a small scale and become less accurate when zooming in.
+The CBA comprises a wide east-west linking ecological corridor associated with the Wiedou River.
 CBA's are defined as areas in a natural condition that are required to meet biodiversity targets, for species, ecosystems or ecological processes and infrastructure (Pool-Stanvliet et al. 2017).
 ESA's, on the other hand, are not essential for meeting biodiversity targets, but play an important role in supporting the functioning of protected areas or CBA's, and are often vital for delivering ecosystem services.
 These sites are selected for meeting national targets for species, habitats and ecological processes (Pool-Stanvliet et al. 2017).
 Many of these areas support known occurrences of threatened plant species, and/or may be essential elements of designated ecological corridors.
 They should be considered as essential regional priorities for conservation, and must be considered in all land-use planning initiatives (Pool-Stanvliet et al. 2017).
 Loss of designated CBA's is therefore not recommended.